Deco354/SwiftDec/unit-testing-best-practices.md

 All tests should follow the FIRST principles

 ### Fast
-We want to run these tests regularly and often by smashing <em>command U</em> whenever we’ve made changes or we're about to commit our work.
+We want to run these tests regularly and often by smashing <kbd>command U</kbd> whenever we’ve made changes or we're about to commit our work.

 For this to work we need our tests to be fast.